navicore/java-server-example/README.md

 ```

-hit `actor1` with a `curl -kv https://localhost:8443/test` and hopefully it will
+hit `actor1` with a `curl -kv https://localhost:7443/test` and hopefully it will
 webhook to `actor2` and get a message for you.

+Then deploy the chart in the `chart` dir and start port forwarding and try it there.